hugosilvaguerreiro/university-projects/README.md

-# university-projects
+# University Projects
-Collection of (almost) all the projects that I developed for the different coursed in my Bachelors and Masters degree at Instituto Superior Técnico.
+Collection of (almost) all the projects that I developed for the different courses during my Bachelors and Masters degree at Instituto Superior Técnico.

 # 1st year (Bsc.)
 <details>